German Historical Museum: Online database and picture archive

 The German Historical Museum has the most extensive object database of all museums in Germany that can be consulted on the Internet.
-The collections of the Museum are recorded and administered in the database.
+The collections of the museum are recorded and administered in the database.
 It currently comprises around 500,000 objects and provides digital photos of some 70 percent of these objects.
-Reproduction rights for commercial purposes are managed by the DHM picture archive, which charges industry-standard usage fees.
+Image reproduction rights for commercial purposes are managed by the DHM picture archive, which charges industry-standard usage fees.

 LeMO

 In cooperation with the Haus der Geschichte der Bundesrepublik Deutschland in Bonn the German Historical Museum operates a wide-ranging Internet service called LeMO (Lebendiges virtuelles Museum Online, or Living virtual Museum Online), with information on German history from 1871 to the present.
 More than 30,000 HTML pages, 165,000 pictures as well as audio and video clips are available on the Web.